akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-26.md

 - Jason: Have more understanding on the pipeline dry-run and the priorities of the feature to be implemented based on the new requirement and feedback on code-walk.
 - Jason: continue on assigning responsibility based on Use Case.
 Cleaning up the backlog and assigned requirement that is done by the chairperson this week.
 - Chin: Our productivity seem to increase a bit following previous change in approach.
+- Akshay: Teamwork is good, our meetings are shorter since everyone knows their tasks and everything going on
+- Akshay: Communication is effective.
+I was able to get quick and to the point feedback with my tasks

 # What did not work this week?

 - Jason: adjusting to the new requirement increase the amount of workload for each individual.
 - Chin: some of the team members are caught up by other courses workload hence we wont be able to maintain production after code walk 2
 - Chin: To continue improve test coverage when developing our code.
+- Akshay: Using IDE based formatter (autopep8) but it doesn't seem to be consistent throughout the team.
+Creates merge conflicts unnecessarily.

 # Design updates